codewise-technologies/code_analyser/README.md

 ## Contact

-For any questions or issues, please contact Pool Camacho Gonzales at [tu.email@example.com](mailto:tu.email@example.com).
+For any questions or issues, please contact CodeWise Technologies at [dev@codewisetech.biz](mailto:dev@codewisetech.biz).